gbif/ffu-documentation/Dimensions_Criterion.md

 ## Interpretability

-# DQ Criterion
+# DQ Criteria
-Criterion are used to evaluate/measure a statement to determine if a record is fit for use or to simply check a known fact (e.g. extracted from the metadata) against the related records.
+Criteria are used to evaluate/measure a statement to determine if a record is fit for use or to simply check a known fact (e.g. extracted from the metadata) against the related records.

 ## Dimension based
 All dimensions must be used within a DQ Criterion in order to make it possible to check its fitness for use or its validity.